-Strengths Weaknesses Good standard of grounds maintenance Establishment of tree planted areas Little evidence of graffiti Vehicular and maintenance equipment in good condition Flexible maintenance team Partnership working with subcontractors Site inspection programme to cover paths, furniture, fences and trees Thinning programme for woodlands in progress Hedge planting around the tree planted areas Parks Service winner of APSE awards for parks, open spaces and horticultural services Friends have their own on site storage container adjacent to the car park No on-site ranger Litter difficult to remove from large pond and copses Slow progress on thinning of establishing woodland compartments.
+Strengths Weaknesses Good standard of grounds maintenance Establishment of tree planted areas Little evidence of graffiti Vehicular and maintenance equipment in good condition Flexible maintenance team Partnership working with subcontractors Site inspection programme to cover paths, furniture, fences and trees Thinning programme for woodlands in progress Hedge planting around the tree planted areas Parks Service winner in 'Most Improved' category for parks, open spaces and horticultural services at APSE awards in 2015.
+Friends have their own on site storage container adjacent to the car park No on-site ranger Litter difficult to remove from large pond and copses Slow progress on thinning of establishing woodland compartments.
 Rabbit fence around tree planted areas starting to deteriorate (no issue with rabbits on the site).
-Opportunities Threats To obtain external funding for a 'Park Ranger' Work with schools, external agencies and local community to maintain and develop the site further Continue to develop the site by upgrading path network and thinning out the woodland areas Implement the new anti-social behaviour legislation relating to the issue of 'Fixed Penalty Notices' for litter and dog fouling Plant new hedgerows Site is well used by dog walkers.
-This brings with it a constant need for patrolling and education by the Neighbourhood Wardens Limited funding for future revenue and capital investment Potential threat from fouling of grass areas/footpaths and destruction of water's edge vegetation by Canada Geese
+Opportunities Threats To obtain external funding for a 'Park Ranger' Work with schools, external agencies and local community to maintain and develop the site further Continue to develop the site by upgrading path network and thinning out the woodland areas Implement the new anti-social behaviour legislation relating to the issue of 'Fixed Penalty Notices' for litter and dog fouling Scope for additional bins on site Plant new hedgerows Site is well used by dog walkers.
+This brings with it a constant need for patrolling and education by the Neighbourhood Wardens Limited funding for future revenue and capital investment Fouling of grass areas/footpaths and destruction of water's edge vegetation by Canada Geese

-18.0 Environmental Management
+18.0 Environmental Mangement